zeroasiccorp/umi/README.md

 * Identify egress interface through which to send responses (in case of multiple)

 Constraints:
-* Device and source addresses must be aligned to 2^SIZE bytes.
+* Device and source addresses must be aligned the native word size.
 * The maximum data field size is 32,768 bytes.
 * Transactions must not cross 4KB address boundaries
 * All data bytes must be arrive at final destination.